Swan/Eggplants/README.md

 # Eggplants
-**Important!
-As of August 26th, 2017 The domain has changed from [eggplants.org](https://eggplants.org) to [osu.eggplants.org](https://osu.eggplants.org)**

 This repository contains the source code that currently runs [Eggplants](https://osu.eggplants.org).
-In short, Eggplants is an alternative beatmap listing website.
-This project was started in January of 2017 and has now been rewritten for the fourth time - while first using EJS templates, Angular 1, Angular 4, and now **React**.
-The purpose of this project is mainly to serve as a learning experience while sharpening up my skills.
+In short, Eggplants is an alternative [osu!](https://osu.ppy.sh) beatmap listing website.
 Eggplants is pretty much powered on the [Ripple](https://ripple.moe) mirror and API for retrieving and serving beatmaps and beatmap data, so huge thanks to them.

 # Features